SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 A UUID, `u` field may optionally appear in any block (field map) at any level of an ACDC.
 Whenever a block in an ACDC includes a UUID, `u`, field then it's associated SAID, `d`, field makes a blinded commitment to the contents of that block.
 The UUID, `u`, field is the blinding factor.
 This makes that block securely partially-disclosable or even selectively-disclosable notwithstanding disclosure of the associated schema of the block.
 The block contents can only be discovered given disclosure of the included UUID field.
 Likewise when a UUID, `u`, field appears at the top level of an ACDC then that top-level SAID, `d`, field makes a blinded commitment to the contents of the whole ACDC itself.
 Thus the whole ACDC, not merely some block within the ACDC, may be disclosed in a privacy-preserving (correlation minimizing) manner.

+## Full, Partial, and Selective Disclosure

+The difference between ***partial disclosure*** and ***selective disclosure*** of a given field map is determined by the correlatability of the disclosed field(s) after ***full disclosure*** of the detailed field value with respect to its enclosing block (map or array of fields).
+A *partially disclosable* field becomes correlatable after *full disclosure*.
+Whereas a *selectively disclosable* field may be excluded from the *full disclosure* of any other *selectively disclosable* fields in the *selectively disclosable* block (array).
+After such *selective disclosure*, the selectively disclosed fields are not correlatable to the so-far undisclosed but selectively disclosable fields in that block.

+When used in the context of *selective disclosure*, *full disclosure* means detailed disclosure of the selectively disclosed attributes not detailed disclosure of all selectively disclosable attributes.
+Whereas when used in the context of *partial disclosure*, *full disclosure* means detailed disclosure of the field map that was so far only partially disclosed.

+*Partial disclosure* is an essential mechanism needed to support both performant exchange of information and chain-link confidentiality on exchanged information [[41]].
+The exchange of only the SAID of a given field map is a type of *partial disclosure*.
+Another type of *partial disclosure* is the disclosure of validatable metadata about a detailed field map e.g. the schema of a field map.

+The SAID of a field map provides a *compact* cryptographically equivalent commitment to the yet to be undisclosed field map details.
+A later exchange of the uncompacted field map detail provides *full disclosure*.
+Any later *full disclosure* is verifiable to an earlier *partial disclosure*.
+Partial disclosure via compact SAIDs enables the scalable repeated verifiable exchange of SAID references to cached full disclosures.
+Multiple SAID references to cached fully disclosed field maps may be transmitted compactly without redundant retransmission of the full details each time a new reference is transmitted.
+Likewise, *partial disclosure* via SAIDs also supports the bow-tie model of Ricardian contracts [[40]].
+Similarly, the schema of a field map is metadata about the structure of the field map this is validatable given the full disclosure of the field map.
+The details of*compact* and/or confidential exchange mechanisms that leverage partial disclosure are explained later.

+*Selective disclosure*, on the other hand, is an essential mechanism needed to unbundle in a correlation minimizing way a single commitment by an Issuer to a bundle of fields (i.e. a nested array or list or tuple of fields) as a whole.
+This allows separating a "stew" (bundle) of "ingredients" (attributes) into its constituent "ingredients" (attributes) without correlating the constituents via the Issuer's commitment to the "stew" (bundle) as a whole.

 ## Schema Section